NEO: The World Ends with You Game Cover

 • The game features a vibrant art style and an incredible soundtrack that enhances the overall experience.

-• Combat is fast-paced and engaging, allowing for a variety of strategies with the pin system and character abilities.
+• Combat is fast-paced and engaging, allowing for a variety of strategies with the pin system.

-• Some players found the pacing slow, particularly in the early chapters, which may deter engagement.
+• The pacing can be slow, especially in the early chapters, which may deter some players.

 • “The characters are all amazingly memorable and charming, the world is a joy to explore, the soundtrack is still stuck in my head like a year after finishing it, the combat is a load of fun, the art style is super stylized and still blows my mind, and the story is an awesome experience from beginning to end.”

-• “If you want to spend 85% of the game doing the same thing just to get different dialogue to move the story, then go right ahead.”
+• “If you want to spend 85% of the game doing the same tasks just to get different dialogue to move the story, then go right ahead.”

 • “The story is overall just boring as well; most of the cool stuff doesn't happen until the very last week or so, and even worse, there's like no stakes at all until the last week.”